dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-scopes.md

 ---
 type: docs
-title: "How To: Scope Pub/Sub topics"
+title: "Scope Pub/Sub topic access"
-linkTitle: "How To: Scope topics"
+linkTitle: "Scope topic access"
 weight: 5000
 description: "Use scopes to limit Pub/Sub topics to specific applications"
 ---

+## Introduction

-[Namespaces or component scopes](../components-scopes/README.md) can be used to limit component access to particular applications.
+[Namespaces or component scopes]({{< ref component-scopes.md >}}) can be used to limit component access to particular applications.
 These application scopes added to a component limit only the applications with specific IDs to be able to use the component.

 In addition to this general component scope, the following can be limited for pub/sub components:
-- the topics which can be used (published or subscribed)
+- Which topics which can be used (published or subscribed)
-- which applications are allowed to publish to specific topics
+- Which applications are allowed to publish to specific topics
-- which applications are allowed to subscribe to specific topics
+- Which applications are allowed to subscribe to specific topics

-This is called pub/sub topic scoping.
+This is called **pub/sub topic scoping**.

-Watch this [video](https://www.youtube.com/watch?v=7VdWBBGcbHQ&feature=youtu.be&t=513) on how to use pub/sub topic scoping.
+Pub/sub scopes are defined for each pub/sub component.
+You may have a pub/sub component named `pubsub` that has one set of scopes, and another `pubsub2` with a different set.

-To use this topic scoping, three metadata properties can be set for a pub/sub component:
+To use this topic scoping three metadata properties can be set for a pub/sub component:
+- `spec.metadata.publishingScopes`
-- ```spec.metadata.publishingScopes```: the list of applications to topic scopes to allow publishing, separated by semicolons.
-If an app is not specified in ```publishingScopes```, its allowed to publish to all topics.
+  - A semicolon-separated list of applications & comma-separated topic lists, allowing that app to publish to that list of topics
+  - If nothing is specified in `publishingScopes` (default behavior), all apps can publish to all topics
+  - To deny an app the ability to publish to any topic, leave the topics list blank (`app1=;app2=topic2`)
+  - For example, `app1=topic1;app2=topic2,topic3;app3=` will allow app1 to publish to topic1 and nothing else, app2 to publish to topic2 and topic3 only, and app3 to publish to nothing.
+- `spec.metadata.subscriptionScopes`
-- ```spec.metadata.subscriptionScopes```: the list of applications to topic scopes to allow subscription, separated by semicolons.
-If an app is not specified in ```subscriptionScopes```, its allowed to subscribe to all topics.
+  - A semicolon-separated list of applications & comma-separated topic lists, allowing that app to subscribe to that list of topics
+  - If nothing is specified in `subscriptionScopes` (default behavior), all apps can subscribe to all topics
+  - For example, `app1=topic1;app2=topic2,topic3` will allow app1 to subscribe to topic1 only and app2 to subscribe to topic2 and topic3
+- `spec.metadata.allowedTopics`
-- ```spec.metadata.allowedTopics```: a comma-separated list for allowed topics for all applications.  ```publishingScopes``` or ```subscriptionScopes``` can be used in addition to add granular limitations.
-If ```allowedTopics``` is not set, all topics are valid and then ```subscriptionScopes``` and ```publishingScopes``` take place if present.
+  - A comma-separated list of allowed topics for all applications.
+  - If `allowedTopics` is not set (default behavior), all topics are valid. `subscriptionScopes` and `publishingScopes` still take place if present.
+  - `publishingScopes` or `subscriptionScopes` can be used in conjuction with `allowedTopics` to add granular limitations

 These metadata properties can be used for all pub/sub components.
 The following examples use Redis as pub/sub component.

+## Example 1: Scope topic access
-## Scenario 1: Limit which application can publish or subscribe to topics

-This can be useful, if you have topics which contain sensitive information and only a subset of your applications are allowed to publish or subscribe to these.
+Limiting which applications can publish/subscribe to topics can be useful if you have topics which contain sensitive information and only a subset of your applications are allowed to publish or subscribe to these.

 It can also be used for all topics to have always a "ground truth" for which applications are using which topics as publishers/subscribers.